 During the winter of 1812, General Alexander Smyth, after unsuccessfully attempting to invade Canada, retired his army to winter quarters in Williamsville, NY.
-Along the Garrison Road, between Main Street and Ellicott Creek, extending to the southeast, a series of cabins were built by the troops and there the army was quartered until the spring of the following year.
-These cabins would later serve as a military hospital.
+Along the Garrison Road, between Main Street and Ellicott Creek, extending to the southeast, a series of cabins was built for the troops and there the army was quartered until the spring of the following year.
+The cabins would later be used as a hospital.

 Confusion exists concerning the nature of the medical facilities in the Fort Niagara-Fort George area.
 Dr. Mann described a tent hospital located two miles east of Fort Niagara where the wounded from the attack on Toronto were cared for beginning on 8 May 1813 and also noted that about two hundred wounded were moved from Fort Niagara to Lewiston in mid-June 1813.

 There was also a general hospital at Fort George, which was taken from the British in late May 1813 and held for several months.
 In June, some of the patients at Fort George were also moved to the higher, healthier facility at Lewiston.
 By August, however, more than one-third of the men still there were sick and, with half the medical staff too ill to work, only three surgeons and four mates were available to care for six hundred to seven hundred patients.
 Hospital stores were running short by September when Mann decided to move the general hospital from Fort George to a site near Buffalo and to send all 100 invalids ready for discharge with a surgeon's mate from Fort George to Greenbush.